Duchenne Muscular Dystrophy in Children

 Can Duchenne muscular dystrophy in a child be prevented?

 Because DMD is a genetic disorder, you can’t do much to prevent it.
 But if DMD runs in your family, you may consider talking with a genetic counselor and getting testing before having children.
-If you or your partner has the DMD change, you may decide to check your fertilized eggs and only implant those that do not have DMD.
+If you or your partner has the DMD gene, you may decide to check your fertilized eggs and implant only those that do not have DMD.
 If you or your partner recently got pregnant, you can also choose to test the fluid outside the fetus to see if the fetus has DMD.

 How can I help my child live with Duchenne muscular dystrophy?